Pfannkuchensack/Lost-Shapes/README.md

 // edit .env if needed // redis pw etc
 ```

-if you use nginx as webserver, you can proxy the websocket request through nginx. use this in your nginx config for this
+iFf you use nginx as the webserver, you can proxy the websocket request through nginx.
+Use this in your nginx config:

 ```
 location ~* socket\.io\/ {